ikron/TPC_GWAS/README.md

 ## Phenotypic data

 The phenotypic data used in this manuscript is from  [Moghadam et al. 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/evo.14016) and consist of growth rate measurements of different strains of the filamentous fungus _Neurospora crassa_.
 This data is combined with SNP data for all of these strains to perform association mapping.
-The data is also available from [Dryad](https://doi.org/10.5061/dryad.pk0p2ngk9)
+The data is also available from [Dryad](https://doi.org/10.5061/dryad.pk0p2ngk9).
+However, the most recent version of the data is file /data/

 ## Analysis scripts